hakyimlab/ukbrest/README.md

 to CSV and HTML formats using `ukbconv`.
 Checkout the [Data Showcase documentation](http://biobank.ctsu.ox.ac.uk/crystal/).

-Copy all CSV and HTML file to a particular folder (for example, called `phenotype`).
+Copy all CSV and HTML files to a particular folder (for example, called `phenotype`).
-You will have one CSV and one HTML file per dataset, each one with a specific *Basket ID*, like for example shown below for four different datasets with Basket IDs 1111, 2222, 3333, 4444:
+You will have one CSV and one HTML file per dataset, each one with a specific *Basket ID*, like for example the ones shown below for four different datasets with Basket IDs 1111, 2222, 3333, 4444:
 ```
 $ ls -lh phenotype/*
 -rw-rw-r-- 1   6.6G Jul  2 23:22 phenotype/ukb1111.csv